nnen/waterfall/README.md

         $ cd cppapp
         $ make

-4. Change directory to the `cppapp` subdirectory and build the cppapp library:

-        $ cd cppapp
-        $ autoreconf --install
-        $ ./configure
-        $ make

 5. In the `waterfall` directory, run `make`.
 The resulting binary, named `waterfall`, should appear in the project's root directory.
 6. If anything goes wrong, please send me an email with the output at